manwjh/emoji-ai-assistant/README_EN.md

 This is a security-enhanced release, see [CHANGELOG.md](CHANGELOG.md) for details.

-A minimalist yet feature-complete desktop Emoji virtual assistant with floating desktop interface, intelligent conversation, emotion detection, and brain-like memory system.
+A minimalist yet feature-complete desktop Emoji virtual assistant with floating desktop interface, intelligent conversation, and brain-like memory system.

 ## 🎯 Features